For your convenience, a PDF version of the Student Handbook for Financial Aid 2019-2020 has been created in addition to this webpage.

-Awarding Aid on the Basis of Hours Enrolled:
+Aid Offered on the Basis of Hours Enrolled:

-Your first award package will be calculated assuming that you will be full-time (12 or more credits) each semester.
-Your actual financial aid awards will be finalized based on the number of credits for which you are registered at the end of the add/drop period.
-This means that some types of aid will be adjusted to reflect your enrollment status (Federal Pell Grant, NJ TAG, and Federal Loans).
+Your first financial aid package will be calculated assuming you will be full-time (12 or more credits undergraduate, 6 credits graduate) each semester.
+Your actual financial aid amounts will be finalized based on the number of credits for which you are registered at the end of the add/drop period.
+Some types of aid will be adjusted to reflect your enrollment status (Federal Pell Grant, NJ TAG, and Federal Loans).
 Federal Loan programs require at least half-time enrollment; Federal Pell Grant is prorated and the NJ State programs require full-time enrollment.
 Most students are not eligible for aid for less than half-time enrollment, although some private loan options may be considered as well as prorated Pell Grant, if eligible.

 Enrollment Status is defined as: